To listen, with nothing more attached, is a powerful help. How often you do feel really listened to?

 4. Give them control

 However much you think you know about what’s best for your friend, you still need to allow them to control their own life.
 Don’t – I repeat, do not! – pressurise them to face solutions or take actions that they might not be ready for.
 There are countless reasons people might not want to get help, ranging from fear of invalidation to previous abuse by professionals and people in authority.
 By all means have options at your fingertips and bring them up, but if they aren’t willing to ask for help, then back off.
-Similarly, avoid trying to force them to make promises about, say, not drinking or self-harming – unless this is something they want to do.
+Similarly, avoid trying to force them to make promises about, say, not drinking or self-harming, or restricting food – unless this is something they want to do.
 We are people, who are capable of making our own decisions and it’s important that we’re allowed to do this.

 5. Ask how you can help